-"History's ultimate weapon was made here and we may turn out to be its victims," said Timothy Henderson, president of Residents Organized for Lewiston-Porter's Environment. digging up the TNT and stockpiling it on land owned by Chemical Waste Management Corp. in the Town of Porter, the only hazardous-waste disposal site in the Northeast.
+"History's ultimate weapon was made here and we may turn out to be its victims," said Timothy Henderson, president of Residents Organized for Lewiston-Porter's Environment.

+The Corps of Engineers has been digging up the TNT and stockpiling it on land owned by Chemical Waste Management Corp. in the Town of Porter, the only hazardous-waste disposal site in the Northeast.

-The fate of the uranium residue in an adjacent site will not be known until at least two more years of studies are completed, Judith Leithner, the Corps of Engineers project manager, said.
+The fate of the uranium residue in an adjacent site will not be known until at least two more years of studies are completed, Judith Leithner, the Corps of Engineers project manager, told The Buffalo News.